dribnet/purvs/README.md

 The 4 parameters per letter:
 =======

-The three parameters per letter are now:
+The 11 parameters per letter are now:
 >>>>>>> upstream/part2
    	*"sizeRect": rect,
     * "positionX": position of rect,